General Operations / Facility Designback to top

 Community Engagementback to top

-The Nordic team has gone to great lengths to be transparent, inclusive, and comprehensive in their research and sharing results throughout the public process.
-Nordic has a Public Relations and Outreach Manager (a local community liaison), Jacki Cassida, who is available to help communicate with and educate the public about the project.
-Jacki can be reached at firstname.lastname@example.org.
+Our Public Relations and Outreach Manager (a local community liaison), Jacki Cassida, is available to help communicate with and educate the public about the project.
+Jacki can be reached at email@example.com.